I’ll go right out on a limb and say this. Costa Rica is a xenophobic country and I have a serious issue with that.

 Surely it’s wrong to see displays of aggression and hatred in our capital city against those less fortunate?
 Where is the pura vida in that?

 Many people saw Carlos Alvarado’s election victory as proof positive that Costa Rica is a tolerant, progressive society.
-Alvarado beat a bigoted religious fanatic whose only platform was his hatred of the LGBT community.
+Alvarado beat a bigoted religious fanatic in Fabricio whose only platform was his hatred of the LGBT community.